drupalglacier/glacier_deploy/README.md

 ### build.sh
-Use the `build.sh` script to run all steps necessary to build your Drupal system after you made changes to features or the make file.
-Running `./build.sh` creates a snapshot of the current state (you can prevent this by adding the `-no-snapshot` option), puts your site in maintenance mode (except on the dev environment), builds the make file, updates the database (`drush updatedb`) and reverts all features (`drush features-revert-all`).
+Use the `build.sh` script to run all steps necessary to build your Drupal system after you made changes to features or the Makefile.
+Running `./build.sh` creates a snapshot of the current state (you can prevent this by adding the `-no-snapshot` option), puts your site in maintenance mode (except on the dev environment), builds the Makefile, updates the database (`drush updatedb`) and reverts all features (`drush features-revert-all`).

 ### deploy_ftp.sh